 Event-driven by design - The built-in event loop that makes it ideal for GUIs and networking

-Lua (for NGINX/Neovim) - A powerful, efficient, lightweight, embeddable scripting language
+Lua - A powerful, efficient, lightweight, embeddable scripting language

 Emacs Lisp - The programming language used to extend and customize the Emacs text editor